Menus and Toolbars

 Close

 Close the current project.
 After you confirm this action, all molecules, peaklists and assignments will be discarded.
+All spectral display windows, but one, will be closed.

 Open STAR3